modelscope/agentscope/docs/tutorial/104-usecase.md

 ## Getting Started

 Firstly, ensure that you have installed and configured AgentScope properly.
-Besides, we will involve the basic concepts of `Model API`,  `Agent`, `Message`, and `pipeline,` as described in [Tutorial-Concept](https://github.com/alibaba/AgentScope/tree/main/docs/tutorial/102-concepts.md).
+Besides, we will involve the basic concepts of `Model API`,  `Agent`, `Msg`, and `pipeline,` as described in [Tutorial-Concept](https://github.com/alibaba/AgentScope/tree/main/docs/tutorial/102-concepts.md).
 The overview of this tutorial is shown below:

 * [Step 1: Prepare **Model API** and Set Model Configs](#step-1-prepare-model-api-and-set-model-configs)
 * [Step 2: Define the Roles of Each **Agent**](#step-2-define-the-roles-of-each-agent)